 - On October 13, 2006, Athena Construction LLC, or Athena, filed a limitation action in the United States District Court for the Eastern District of Louisiana, alleging that all losses and damages as a result of the pipeline incident were incurred without fault on its part.
 Furthermore, Athena claims the benefit of the limitation of liability provided for in 42 U.S.C. § 183 and seeks an injunction restraining filing commencement and further prosecution in any court of any lawsuit against Athena related to the pipeline incident.
 The limitation of liability action was subsequently transferred to the United States District Court for the Western District of Louisiana, which is where the case remains pending.
 On December 20, 2006, 4-K Marine LLC, as owner of the M/V Miss Megan, and Central Boat Rentals, Inc., as operator of the M/V Miss Megan also filed a limitation action in the Western District.
 On January 10, 2007, the Athena and the 4-K/Central Boat limitation proceedings were consolidated by order of the court.
 On May 5, 2007, Diamondback Energy, an affiliate of ours, filed an intervener with the Court to become a party to the suit.
 The remaining parties filed claims on July 9, 2007, which included claims by Nicholas Aucoin, one of the initial responders to the scene of the accident.
-On May 2, 2008, we reached a settlement with Athena and Diamondback for pipeline damages resulting from the October 2006 accident. - On October 16, 2006, a lawsuit was filed in the 16th Judicial District Court for the Parish of St. Mary, Louisiana against us, Athena, and Central Boat seeking compensatory and punitive damages for claims related to the death of the plaintiff's husband, a crewmember on the Athena barge.
-The suit alleges that the husband's death was caused by the defendants' negligence and the unseaworthiness of the barge to which he was assigned.
-Pursuant to the Blanket Time Charter between us and Central Boat, Central Boat tendered the defense and indemnification of the lawsuit to us.
-On November 2, 2006, all proceedings were stayed as a result of the limitation of liability action discussed above.
-Settlement was reached during mediations held in December 2007.
-Settlement approvals and releases have been received and the lawsuit should be dismissed within the next 30 to 45 days. - On October 22, 2006, a lawsuit was filed in United States District Court for the Southern District of Texas, Galveston Division against us, Central Boat, Diamondback Energy Services LLC, an affiliate of ours, Chevron Pipeline Company, Chevron USA, Inc., and ChevronTexaco Pipeline Holdings, Inc. This lawsuit is a result of the death of three individuals.
-These individuals were employed by Athena and were on the Athena barge at the time of the accident.
-The plaintiffs seek compensatory and punitive damages as a result of the alleged negligence of defendants.
-Central Boat has tendered the defense and indemnification of this lawsuit to us.
-On April 30, 2007, an order was filed transferring the case to the Western District of Louisiana.
-A successful settlement was reached during mediations held in December 2007.
-Settlement approvals and releases have been received and the lawsuit should be dismissed within the next 30 to 45 days.
+On May 2, 2008, we reached a settlement with Athena and Diamondback.
+The settlement provided reimbursement to us for pipeline repair costs incurred as a result of the October 2006 accident. - On October 15, 2007, Brian Dumesnil filed suit in the 16th Judicial District Court for the Parish of St. Mary, Louisiana, against us, Chevron USA, Chevron Texaco Pipeline Holdings, Chevron Natural Gas, Diamondback Energy Services and the Estate of Timothy Tauzin.
+Mr. Dumesnil was employed by Athena and was on the Athena barge at the time of the accident.
+He is seeking unspecified sums as a result of the alleged negligence of defendants and injuries incurred following the October 12, 2006 accident.
+By mutual agreement of the parties on October 19, 2007, we are not required to respond until receipt of further notification from the plaintiff.